 I have fitted the Nomada Panniers I took off my Tiger Explorer.
 Nomada make some pannier brackets for the Tiger 800 but I

-high level Leo Vince Evo II silencer (See my 800 Exhaust Page).
+level Leo Vince Evo II silencer (See my 800 Exhaust Page).

 Below is the look I am desperate to avoid (Givi).
 I hate wide pannier setups with a vengeance.
-I seen other riders
+I seen other

-between traffic so narrow panniers are a big advantage.
+allowed to filter between traffic so narrow panniers are a big advantage.